chrisHuxi/ML-project2-Vehicle-Detection/README.md

 ## Overview:
 Vehicle detection is a important part of self-driving car technology.
 Usually in a self-driving car, camera is the most common sensor, from which if we can detect the vehicles around us, we can plan trajectory and avoid collisions.
-So in this project, we will implement a system, which the input is a image from a on-vehicle camera and the output looks like follow:
+So in this project, we will implement a system, which the input is a image from a on-vehicle camera and the output looks like following:

 <div align=center><img width="450"  src="https://github.com/chrisHuxi/ML-project2-Vehicle-Detection/blob/master/readme_img/设想图.jpg"/></div>